OluwadareLab/EmbedTAD/README.md

 ***

 ## Installation
 We provided GPU and CPU implementation of EmbedTAD.
 We recommand to use **Python 3.12** and the following packages with the mentioned version.
-Install either GPU or CPU dependent packages.
+We recommand to use Docker images from our remote repository.

 ### GPU
 #### Required packages